 1. Bar hop along Calle San Sebastián in San Juan

 At night, there’s plenty of bar hopping to do.
-Fancy dancing (to anything from salsa to electronic beats) and sipping top-notch cocktails made by expert mixologists?
+Fancy dancing to anything from salsa to electronic beats?
+What about sipping top-notch cocktails made by expert mixologists?
 Head over to ultra-hip La Factoría.

 Prefer to grab a few Medalla beers and dance to some reggaeton?
 La Sombrilla Rosa is where you want to be.
 There are plenty of watering holes to choose from, so put on your best sneakers and enjoy the humid sea breeze while you wander from bar to bar.

 2. Take an architectural tour of Old San Juan

-There's no need to have an itinerary – just get lost in a maze of colorful, Spanish colonial-style houses with famously ornate balconies, lush courtyard gardens and ceilings adorned with intricate mosaics of Catholic saints and virgins and ornate criollo tiles.
+There's no need to have an itinerary here – just get lost in a maze of colorful, Spanish colonial-style houses with famously ornate balconies, lush courtyard gardens and ceilings adorned with intricate mosaics of Catholic saints and virgins and ornate criollo tiles.

-There isn’t a corner of the islet that isn’t steeped in history, from historic churches to grand homes from the 18th and 19th centuries.
-For insights into San Juan's architectural heritage and rich political, social and economic life, the Puerto Rico Historic Buildings Drawing Society runs a series of walking tours exploring landmarks such as Casa Blanca, the abandoned Normandie Hotel, sailors' haunt Calle Sol, and the city's lovely parks and plazas.
+You can wander around the neighborhood and gawp for free but for insights into San Juan's architectural heritage and rich political, social and economic life, the Puerto Rico Historic Buildings Drawing Society runs a series of walking tours exploring landmarks such as Casa Blanca, the abandoned Normandie Hotel, sailors' haunt Calle Sol, and the city's lovely parks and plazas.

-5. Graze along the Ruta del Lechón-Guavate
+3. Eat your way along the Ruta del Lechón-Guavate

 Known as La Ruta del Lechón – the Roast Pork Route – the road to Guavate takes you deep into the mountains flanking the town of Cayey, where you can restaurant-hop in search of the best spit-roasted pork and steamy arroz con gandules (rice and pigeon peas) on the island.
-It’s a ritual that’s revered by Puerto Ricans, especially at Christmastime.
+It’s a ritual that’s revered by Puerto Ricans, especially at Christmas time.

-It’s a nourishing experience in every sense of the word, and a great way to dive into the wet, mountainous central region.
+It’s a nourishing experience in every sense of the word and a great way to dive into the wet, mountainous central region.
 Such a beautiful tradition inevitably draws a crowd, so if you go on a weekend, arrive early or be ready to wait in line.

-7. Make your own cheese at Vaca Negra
+4. Make your own cheese at Vaca Negra

 It’s not difficult to get a taste of rural life in Puerto Rico.
 Fertile soil and the warm and well-watered climate allow crops to flourish year-round and the island is dotted with farms raising local produce and livestock.

 This is a relatively new concept on the island, as Puerto Rican cheese is traditionally freshly prepared.
 Using raw cow’s milk from Hatillo's cattle ranchers, staff will help you create some of the best-aged cheese you’ve ever tasted – you can even opt for lactose-free.

-8. Go ziplining at Toro Verde
+5. Go ziplining at Toro Verde

-The brave can ride ziplines such as "The Monster", a 1.5 mile (2.5km) cable that whooshes across the forested slopes, reaching speeds of up to 95mph (152.8 km/h).
-I'm not exaggerating when I say that you’ll get a bird's-eye view of nature!
+The brave can ride ziplines such as 'The Monster', a 1.5 mile (2.5km) cable that whooshes across the forested slopes, reaching speeds of up to 95mph (152.8 km/h).
+It's no exaggeration to say that you’ll get a bird's-eye view of nature.

 The rest of the park is a wonderland for adventure lovers, with thrilling rock climbing walls, rope fields, obstacle courses, hanging bridges, free falls (with safety gear, of course), suspended cycling and moonlight tours.

-9. Go canyoning at Cañón San Cristóbal
+6. Go canyoning at Cañón San Cristóbal

 The San Cristóbal Canyon is one of the most precious and underexplored natural treasures in Puerto Rico.
 Nestled between the towns of Aibonito and Barranquitas in the Cordillera Central mountain range, the canyon was once used as an unofficial landfill site until local non-profit organizations stepped in to save the site for future generations.

 You’ll need to be in good physical condition though as the trails are challenging: the canyon is 500ft (152m) deep and the hike is more than 6 miles (9km) long, most of that uphill through rocky terrain.
 Don’t go alone – the trails are largely unmarked.

-Guided hikes and tours are led by conservationist group Go Hiking PR, run by Puerto Rican teachers, students and geographers.
+Guided hikes and tours are led by the conservationist group Go Hiking PR, run by Puerto Rican teachers, students and geographers.

 7. Sip coffee the Puerto Rican way at Hacienda San Pedro

 In Puerto Rico, coffee is a ritual not taken lightly.
 Unlike in the United States, you’ll rarely see people drinking coffee in their cars on their way to work or rushing with a cup of coffee in their hands.
 Instead, coffee in Puerto Rico is a state of mind, a little respite from the world outside.